axone-protocol/contracts/docs/README.md

 *   [Untitled array in okp4-objectarium](./okp4-objectarium-responses-objectpinsresponse-properties-data.md "The list of addresses that pinned the object") – `undefined#/responses/object_pins/properties/data`

 *   [Untitled array in okp4-objectarium](./okp4-objectarium-responses-objectsresponse-properties-data.md "The list of objects in the bucket") – `undefined#/responses/objects/properties/data`

+*   [Untitled array in okp4-triplestore](./okp4-triplestore-executemsg-oneof-remove-properties-remove-properties-queries.md "The queries act as the logical disjunction of each single query, a resource shall match at least one query") – `undefined#/execute/oneOf/1/properties/remove/properties/queries`

+*   [Untitled array in okp4-triplestore](./okp4-triplestore-executemsg-definitions-resourcequery-properties-criteria.md "The set of criteria a resource must meet to validate the query, it act as the logical conjunction of all the criteria") – `undefined#/execute/definitions/ResourceQuery/properties/criteria`

+*   [Untitled array in okp4-triplestore](./okp4-triplestore-querymsg-oneof-resources-properties-resources-properties-queries.md "The queries act as the logical disjunction of each single query, a resource shall match at least one query") – `undefined#/query/oneOf/0/properties/resources/properties/queries`

+*   [Untitled array in okp4-triplestore](./okp4-triplestore-querymsg-definitions-resourcequery-properties-criteria.md "The set of criteria a resource must meet to validate the query, it act as the logical conjunction of all the criteria") – `undefined#/query/definitions/ResourceQuery/properties/criteria`

 ## Version Note